 Should You Promise Results As A Coach?

-If you’re anything like most coaches, you were taught a bunch of rules inside coaching school about how the client sets the agenda (not you!!), that it shouldn’t be a prescriptive process, and how you need to let the client lead the way.
-Unfortunately, transferring this
+If you’re anything like most coaches, you were taught a bunch of rules inside coaching school about how the client sets the agenda (not you!), that it shouldn’t be a prescriptive process, and how you need to let the client lead the way.

 Feeling afraid to talk about specific results is what leads to thousands of coaching websites to use vague language like, “Coaching to help you live your values” or “Create a life you love”.

-Sounds nice… but not “OMG this is exactly what I’ve been looking for, please take my money!”
+Sounds nice… but doesn’t really leave people saying “OMG this is exactly what I’ve been looking for, please take my money!”

-But here’s the other thing: your clients need you to take charge and be confident in what you are offering.
+But here’s the other thing: Your clients need you to take charge and be confident in what you are offering.
+They want to know they will walk away in a better place than when they came in.
+And they want to be able to trust that you can get them there.

 When you’re marketing your coaching services, you need to be able to sell your clients on a specific result, otherwise why would they pay you?